 For a summertime or harvest season visit, plan an adventure with your pooch to pick apples or berries at one of the area’s numerous farms and orchards – including Hillcrest Orchards, Rocky Acres Berry Farm, Bayfield Apple Company, Good Earth Gardens or Sunset Valley Orchard.

 Visiting in the winter?
-Plan your trip around the Apostle Islands Sled Dog Race in February that takes place about an hour southwest of Bayfield in Iron River.
+Plan your trip around the Northern Pines Sled Dog Race in February that takes place about an hour southwest of Bayfield in Iron River.

 If you’ve got your eye on Bayfield’s charming retail stops but don’t want to leave your best pal alone, you can choose from several that are pet-friendly, with some size restrictions.
 Your dog can shop for gifts with you at Winfield’s Garden Emporium, Keeper of the Light or Hitching Post.
 Leashed, well-behaved dogs also are welcome at the charming Ehlers General Store in nearby Cornucopia.

 For some pup-specific shopping, try Howl Clothing & Adventure in Bayfield, where dogs have their own gear section and can pick up some Racey’s Tasty Dog Bisquits, made locally in northern Wisconsin.

 Heading to Bayfield?
 Find more great ideas for your getaway with our 48-hour itinerary.